 It was at the end of that 1000 years that Satan deceived Eve, who then tempted Adam.
 Where else do we see that exact thing happening?
 In Revelation 20:7-10, we see Satan unleashed at the end of the 1000 years (millennial reign) to deceive whomever he is able to deceive, just as he did with man at the end of that seventh “day” in the Garden.

 IMPORTANT: THE GENESIS ACCOUNT OF SATAN DECEIVING ADAM AND EVE IS A PHYSICAL FORESHADOW OF THE END OF MESSIAH’S MILLENNIAL REIGN.
 Both occur right at the end of the seventh “day” (end of a 7000-year period), and both involve Satan deceiving man while man is living in Yah’s perfection.

-So, we can see that at the present time, we are nearing the end of the sixth “day” of man on the earth, which will usher in the seventh day (Sabbath) of Messiah’s 1000-year earthly reign.
-And, the period of time before man’s time began was a “week” according to Yah’s “days,” or 7000 years.
+So, we can see that at the present time, we are nearing the end of the sixth “day” of man on the earth, which will usher in the seventh day (Sabbath), and will be Messiah’s 1000-year earthly reign.
+Furthermore, the period of time before man’s time began was a “week” according to Yah’s “days,” or 7000 years.

 But, we see in the Hebrew that the earth BECAME desolate, confused, evil, and ruinous BEFORE Elohim created light, the waters, our planetary system, plant life, the animals, and man.
 And, when man was in the Garden, Satan was already evil.

 Of course we know that, in scripture, the number seven represents perfection.
 But, the number three also represents spiritual perfection, wholeness, and completeness.
 We can already see that the period of creation and the Garden was 7000 years, and man’s time on the earth is 7000 years.